Esther125/git-practice/week-02/readme.md

 ### 2. npm (Node Package Manager)
-`npm` is a <u>package manager</u> for Node.js, enabling the <u>installation, management, and sharing of JavaScript packages</u>.
+`npm` is a **package manager** for Node.js, enabling the **installation, management, and sharing of JavaScript packages**.
 Below are some commonly used features and commands of npm:

 #### 2.1 Initialize a Node Project